 In Japan, the slowdown in global auto and electronics sectors is hindering growth.

 In Europe, rising political uncertainty has hurt business confidence.

-In these economies, we gauge that any upside to growth in the medium term will have to come from external demand sources.
+In these aging societies with high fiscal burdens, we gauge that any upside to growth in the medium term will have to come from external demand sources.